 - 8. Install the two lower nuts securing the cylinder head to the cylinder, one in front and one in rear. - 9.
-In a crisscross pattern, tighten the four cylinder head cap screws (from step 7) to 28 ft-lb.
-Tighten the two lower cylinder head nuts (from step 8) to 20 ft-lb and the cylinder-to-crankcase nuts (from step 4) to 8 ft-lb. - 10.
+In a crisscross pattern, tighten the four cylinder head cap screws (from step 7) to 28 ft-lb (38.1 N-m).
+Tighten the two lower cylinder head nuts (from step 8) to 20 ft-lb (27.2 N-m) and the cylinder-to-crank-case nuts (from step 4) to 8 ft-lb (10.9 N-m). - 10.
 With the timing inspection plug removed and the cam chain held tight, rotate the crankshaft until the piston is at top-dead-center.

 11. While holding the cam chain to the front, install the rear cam chain tensioner guide into the cylinder head.
 Install the pivot cap screw and washer.
-Tighten to 11 ft-lb.
+Tighten to 11 ft-lb (15 N-m).

-12. With the alignment pin installed in the camshaft and the cam lobes directed down (toward the piston), place the camshaft in position and verify that the timing mark on the magneto is visible through the inspection plug and that the timing marks on the camshaft sprocket are parallel with the valve cover mating surface.
+- FI716 - 12.
+With the alignment pin installed in the camshaft and the cam lobes directed down (toward the piston), place the camshaft in position and verify that the timing mark on the magneto is visible through the inspection plug and that the timing marks on the camshaft sprocket are parallel with the valve cover mating surface.